thisuxhq/metron/README.md

 ### 6. Verify the Service

-Check the status of the service to ensure it’s running correctly:
+Check if the service is running:

 ```sh
 sudo systemctl status metron.service
 ```

-View the logs for real-time updates:
+See real-time logs:

 ```sh
 journalctl -u metron.service -f